Rozalyn Anderson, Assistant Professor, Ph.D., 2000. Nutrient sensitive regulatory pathways in aging and age-associated disease.

 Denise M. Ney, Professor of Nutritional Sciences; Ph.D., 1986.
 Gastrointestinal physiology, nutrient-hormone interactions, and nutritional management of phenylketonuria.

 Beth Olson, Associate Professor.
 Ph.D – Nutrition, University of California at Davis.
-Breastfeeding support for low-income and working women, improving infant feeding practices in low income families.
+Breastfeeding support and improving infant feeding practices.

 Scott Reeder, Professor.
 MD, Ph.D.
 Abdominal adiposity, liver fat, liver iron overload and other features of diffuse liver disease, quantification of perfusion in liver tumors, hemodynamics of portal hypertension, and the use of new contrast agents in liver and biliary diseases.